 Come experience life at an orphanage for a month!
-You will care for a young handicapped boy, maybe do some cooking, while interacting with the twenty-five other children living at the orphanage.
-Be prepared to sweat, learn basic Spanish and to be Christ's hands and feet to hurting children. \$1,525.00 Not Available 2022
+You will care for a handicapped boy/youth and do some cooking while interacting with 19 other children living at the orphanage.
+Be prepared to sweat, learn basic Spanish and to be Christ's hands and feet to hurting children. \$1,100.00